 On the way to Kamloops, stop to stretch your legs in Mount Robson Provincial Park

 Say goodbye to Jasper this morning as you set off on a 4-5 hour drive to the more arid Kamloops, a charming city at the confluence of the North and South Thompson rivers.
 The drive takes you along Highway 5, better known as "Yellowhead Highway," passing through picturesque mountain ranges and along pristine lakes.
 Consider a stop in Mount Robson Provincial Park to see the highest peak of the Canadian Rockies.
-After a stretch, its back in the car to complete the drive to your hotel in Kamloops, where you can change into your hiking boots for a trek along the Cinnamon Ridge Hoodoos Trail
+After a stretch, it's back in the car to complete the drive to your hotel in Kamloops, where you can change into your hiking boots for a trek along the Cinnamon Ridge Hoodoos Trail

 Drive 20 minutes out of the city to the trailhead and set off down the 1.1-mile (1.8 km) path through open grasslands and sagebrush.
 Along the way, you'll spot otherworldly geological formations like the distinctive hoodoos: tall, thin spires of rock formed by erosion over millions of years.
 After the moderate to challenging hike, return to Kamloops, then make your way to one of the restaurants overlooking the Thompson rivers.
 Kamloops is known for its freshwater salmon, particularly sockeye salmon, so you may want to try a smoked or grilled version for dinner.